-- Quickly revegetate habitats temporarily disturbed during construction with native species. - Reseed all temporarily disturbed areas with an appropriate mix of native plant species as soon as possible after construction is completed, to accelerate the revegetation of these areas and to prevent the spread of noxious weeds. - Consult with WDFW regarding the appropriate seed mixes to include in the Vegetation Management Plan for revegetation of the project sites. - As further detailed in the Vegetation Management Plan, implement noxious weed control measures. - Develop a noxious weed control plan prior to construction, and implement the plan over the life of the project as mitigation.
+- Quickly revegetate habitats temporarily disturbed during construction with native species. - Reseed all temporarily disturbed areas with an appropriate mix of native plant species as soon as possible after construction is completed, to accelerate the revegetation of these areas and to prevent the spread of noxious weeds. - Improve riparian areas within the Penstemon and Urtica Solar Project boundaries using native riparian plants where the existing vegetation has been reduced or eliminated due to agricultural practices. - Consult with WDFW regarding the appropriate seed mixes to include in the Vegetation Management Plan for revegetation of the project sites.

+- As further detailed in the Vegetation Management Plan, implement noxious weed control measures. - Develop a noxious weed control plan prior to construction, and implement the plan over the life of the project as mitigation.
 Herbicide application could be a noxious weed control method used.